threkk/office-picker/README.md

     TypeScript class-based Vue as a framework choice.
 - **SPA best practices**: I focused on getting a high [Lighthouse](https://developers.google.com/web/tools/lighthouse/) score.
 The production version that can be tested above scores hight on Lighthouse in both mobile and desktop.
 The design has been focused on being responsive to different resolutions.
 - **API integrations**: The project integrates three different API's using Vuex and a lambda based backend-for-fronted.
-At the same time,

 ### Pending work
 - **More testing**: The Vuex stores have been heavily tested, but due to time